Boy Mamabolo: 2020 State of the Nation Address

 While EFF MPs disrupted the 2020 annual State of the Nation Address, Mamabolo rose on a point of order and said:

 In the subsequent debate, he once again accused Malema of domestic abuse.
 Consequently, Malema and his spouse approached the Limpopo High Court and filed lawsuits of R1 million each, citing defamation.
 The two parties reached an out-of-court agreement wherein Mamabolo apologised, saying that his utterances were "uncalled for".

+Threats

 In 2020, Mamabolo was condemned by the South African National Editors Forum for violent threats against a journalist.

-Mamabolo was reported in 2022 to have made a veiled death threat to an editor via WhatsApp message as part of demanding a let up in coverage of a presidential aide.
+In 2022, Mamabolo was reported to have made a death threat to the editor of The Star newspaper, demanding that he stop reporting on Bejani Chauke, an adviser to President Cyril Ramaphosa, or face "assassination".

+In July 2025, the court ruled that Mamabolo's Facebook account be deactivated, and that he refrain from publishing defamatory statements against Polokwane’s mayor and family.